Our earlier impression was of a sun soaked piña colada masquerading as a coconut fruity whisky.

-- Haig Club 40% – Popularized by David Beckham, this grain is from Cameronbridge distillery in Fife, on the edge of Eastern Highlands and Lowlands
+- Haig Club 40% – A single grain from Cameronbridge distillery in Fife, on the edge of Eastern Highlands and Lowlands

 - Suntory Chita NAS 43% – A key element in Suntory’s popular Hibiki blend which brings together the Chita grain with Hakushu and Yamazaki